christo/loquacious/README.md

 ## Character Portrait

-The first thing a user sees when interacting with the system contains a portrait of a fortune teller.
+The first thing a user sees when interacting with the system is a portrait of a fortune teller.
 Various text-to-image generative systems have been used to create make these characters at design time although in theory, this could be created on demand.
 In a full realisation of such a system, the character may be gently animated in a suitable waiting state like a meditative trance.

-Various design alternatives include making the installation like a portal or magic mirror through which the character could be summoned akin to a kind of cosmic video conference call.
+Various design alternatives include making the installation like a portal or magic mirror through which the character could be summoned akin to a kind of cosmic zoom call.

 Good character portraits seem to have the following features:

+* Portrait aspect ratio is the focus of testing and design but landscape should probably work just fine.
-* Proportion of the frame that is occupied by the head is between 10% and 30%
+* Proportion of the frame that is occupied by the head is between 10% and 30% of the shortest edge of the image.
 * Background of head is relatively uniform.
 Any detail here may be subject to warping or tearing.
 * No foreground objects or obstructions should be near the head or face.
   Otherwise they will be warped.
 * Body position ideally should look natural if held still indefinitely.
-Having the character's hands on a crystal ball or be hidden somehow makes the expected absence of hand gestures less conspicuous.
+Having the character's hands on a crystal ball or be hidden somehow makes the anticipated absence of hand gestures less conspicuous.
 * Face lighting and colour should be most like the training data.
 Face paint, extreme wrinkles, exaggerated features, excessive shadows or extreme postures all seem to result in pathalogically bad lip sync results.
-* Long hair is sometimes problematic because the head and face are animated exclusively inside an inset rectangle which may tear at the edge rather than produce natural movement in long hair that may extend beyond the animated inset frame.
+* Long hair is sometimes problematic because the head and face are animated exclusively inside an inset rectangle which will tear at the edge rather than produce natural movement in long hair, jewellery or headware that extends beyond the animated inset frame.
 Hair motion is not properly simulated so hairstyles rigidly fixed to the head will work best.
 * Image resolution has a dramatic effect on lipsync latency and final quality but more experimentation is required to determine sweet spots.

+Within the system it is feasible to use face detection and image-to-image models to evaluate and modify user-provided portraits although only basic downscaling is currently implemented.

 ## Speech to Text